Suno Instrumental Doesn't Match the Mood (Fix)

 3. No key specified

-Without key, the model picks major ~70% of the time (training data skews major).
-Sad lyrics in major key feel off.
+Without a key, the model lands in a major key most of the time (training data skews major).
+Sad lyrics in a major key feel off.
+Note: like BPM, key is guidance — writing D minor strongly biases the output but doesn’t guarantee the exact key on every take.

-How to judge: is there minor key / D minor / Am in style?
-If no, default is major.
+How to judge: is there minor key / D minor / Am in the Style field?
+If not, expect major.

 4. Tempo fights the mood